 Contact a Title IX Attorney

 Does your school have legal questions about handling Title IX investigations?
-Atolles Law, S.C. has experience serving as legal counsel for educational institutions across Wisconsin.
+Attolles Law, S.C. has experience serving as legal counsel for educational institutions across Wisconsin.
 We can help your school ensure Title IX compliance and assist with putting together an investigation process.
-Contact Atolles Law today to consult with a member of our law team.
+Contact Attolles Law today to consult with a member of our law team.